How to Describe a Picture in English

 While describing a place, you first give a general idea and then point out every minute detail.
 Let’s describe the setting of the sample picture above.
 Generally, you can say this is a clothing store.

-But, you can also give some specific information about the store by using descriptive adjectives to give someone a clear idea.
+But you can also give some specific information about the store by using descriptive adjectives to give someone a clear idea.
 For example, you can say “a small clothing store” or “a well-decorated boutique.”

 To describe the setting, especially the place, you should try to draw the same picture with words so that one can clearly see the picture through your eyes with the help of your comments.

-By using vivid visual imageryOpens in a new tab., your description of the place in the picture can be recognized or understood even if someone has never seen it before.
+By using vivid visual imagery, your description of the place in the picture can be recognized or understood even if someone has never seen it before.

-To describe a picture, you must talk about the positions of different characters and objects.
 Use specific words/phrases, such as left, right, up, down, top left, top right, bottom left, bottom right, center/middle, etc., to give a precise, detailed position of something in the picture.
+Remember!
+There are uses of prepositions before those words.
+The following photo shows how to use correct prepositions while giving details about a picture.

 Words/Phrases to Describe Positions